PMW 2022-067 by Kenneth L. Gentry, Jr.

-In Revelation we have an interesting phrase that occurs time and again, and which plays an important role in the drama.
-This is the third in a short series analyzing the phrase and its significance for the redemptive-historical preterist view of Revelation that I hold.
+In Revelation we have an interesting phrase that occurs time and again, and which plays an important role in John’s apocalyptic drama.
+This is the third in a four-part series analyzing the phrase and its significance for the redemptive-historical preterist view of Revelation that I hold.

-But now let’s continue by beginning to consider the issue directly as we look at:
+So, now let’s continue by considering the issue in Revelation itself, as we look at: